 What Is MAIDENS

-The main target audience is contemporary art composers.
-They can use the program to delegate some of the technicalities of music writing, or to explore new realms of artistic expression.
+MAIDENS is a Computer Aided Algorithmic Composition software program aimed at contemporary art music composers.
+They can use it to quickly prototype musical ideas or to explore new realms of artistic expression.

 What Is the Status

-I’d gladly use the program as a pre-composition tool: to generate melodic and rhythmic series, to proliferate harmonic stems (…)
+I would gladly use this software program as a pre-composition tool, i.e., to generate melodic and rhythmic series, to proliferate harmonic stems, etc.